BaturalpArisoy/stac2cube/README.md

 ---

 ### 1. Members of EORC Uni Wuerzburg
 You should have access to EORC DSS container.
-This setup is set as default.

 #### a) Verify Access
     $ dssusrinfo all